EVORA-project/evora-ontology/models/docs/rorId.md

 # Slot: ROR iD (rorId)

-_The corresponding organization's persistent identifier from the Research Organization Registry (ROR)_
+_The corresponding organization's persistent identifier from the Research Organization Registry (ROR)._